tardate/LittleArduinoProjects/README.md

-# 281 Little Electronics and Arduino Projects
+# 282 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [ThreeStageTransmitter](./Electronics101/FM/ThreeStageTransmitter) - build an "ugly-style in a can" version of dazaro3's 3-stage FM transmitter circuit.
+> Latest addition:sparkles: [FunctionGeneratorKit](./Equipment/FunctionGeneratorKit) - build and test a function generator kit based on the XR-2206 monolithic function generator.

-Build a simple 3-stage FM transmitter on a breadboard from a design by dazaro3

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like